Heavy Metals in Chocolate: How to Eat This Superfood Safely (Updated October 2024)

 The two toxins flagged in the report were cadmium and lead.
 Dr. Hopkins’ research uncovered several important details about the source of these heavy metals in chocolate.

-2. This issue is not new; it’s something chocolate manufacturers have been struggling with for years.
+- This issue is not new; it’s something chocolate manufacturers have been struggling with for years.
 As You Sow, a nonprofit organization that promotes corporate social responsibility, has been independently testing chocolate for heavy metals and releasing their results since 2014.
-The study released by Consumer Reports in December comes on the heels of a four-years-long investigation by an expert committee.
+The study released by Consumer Reports in December of 2022 came on the heels of a four-years-long investigation by an expert committee.
 Their report explores how these heavy metals end up in chocolate products and ways to prevent such contamination.

 How Lead & Cadmium Get Into Chocolate